The Generalized Langevin Equation with a power-law memory in a nonlinear potential well: Introduction

 The sum-of-exponential form for $K$ is a very useful construct, but it turns out that restricting ourselves to \emph{finitely} many terms neglects an important qualitative regime.
 Indeed, if $K \in L^1(\rbb)$, then the associated unconstrained GLE ($\Phi \equiv 0$) is always \emph{asymptotically diffusive} in the sense that $\E{x^2(t)} \sim t$ as $t \to \infty$ \cite{ottobre2011asymptotic, mckinley2017anomalous}.
 Here we write $f(t) \sim g(t)$ as $t \to \infty$ if $\lim_{t \to \infty} f(t)/g(t) = C \in (0,\infty)$.
 However, if $K \notin L^1(\rbb)$ but $K(t) \sim t^{-\alpha}$ for some $\alpha \in (0,1)$ as $t \to \infty$, then under mild restrictions, the unconstrained GLE is \emph{asymptotically subdiffusive}, i.e.~$\E{x^2(t)} \sim t^\alpha$ \cite{mckinley2017anomalous}.
+Moreover, a new \emph{critical} regime is recently found when $K(t)\sim t^{-1}$, for which case, $\mathbb{E}[x^2(t)]\sim t/\log t$ \cite{didier2019asymptotic}.
+See also \cite{kou2008stochastic,pottier2003aging,sandev2019fractional} for related results.
 We are primarily interested in memory kernels with power law tails, which can fall in either qualitative regime.
 As has been observed elsewhere~\cite{abate1999infinite,goychuk2009viscoelastic}, it is possible for an \emph{infinite} sum of exponentials to have a power law tail.
 Therefore, an infinite-dimensional version of the Mori-Zwanzig formalism is an appropriate way to study the GLE with power law memory.